-Seventeen Cornell College seniors were elected to Phi Beta Kappa, the country’s oldest and most respected academic honor society.
-The students will be officially inducted on April 27, after the annual Student Symposium.
+Nineteen Cornell College seniors and two Cornell College juniors were elected to Phi Beta Kappa, the country’s oldest and most respected academic honor society.

 Dozens of students in eight different courses will spend Block 6 off campus, going as far afield as the Bahamas, Belize, Rome, and New Zealand.

 Sam Kean, a best-selling science author, will speak about neuroscience and his latest book, “The Dueling Neurosurgeons,” at 11:15 a.m. on Jan.
 28 at Cornell College.